w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "'operation'... which, although it is consumed by the reading of other texts, in a certain fashion refers only to its own writing."[^11]

-How ought one define the thing which itself must make up the definition?
-Nietzsche warned:

-> "The 'thing in itself' is quite incomprehensible to the creators of language and not at all worth aiming for." [^1]

-Heidegger tried anyway (here I conceal the object of his discussion, since it is the form which is of interest):

-> "We are now no longer interpreting [X] in terms of [Y], nor comparing it with [Z]...
-Although we dealt directly with [X] itself - indeed precisely because of this - we have shirked in the face of [X].
-We have indeed not spoken of other things... but of [X] yet not directly and concretely from *out of it*, but *about it*."[^12]

 Words open to survey and close to scrutiny.
 What does one see when one looks at them?
-Accretion disks, sometimes: bits of stuff, or sensations, or memories, slowly circling.
+Accretion disks, sometimes: sensations or memories, slowly circling.
 Warped images from around and behind.
 They feed on &mdash; into &mdash; others of their kind.
 Some are sharp: they have a point.
 Where is it?
 They point fingers.
 Usually you're slung around between them.
 Occasionally you're sucked in and spit out.
 You're zipping along and then suddenly you're out of orbit and *here, now*.
 The page might swim.
 There's been a disturbance in the Force.
 You look back at what you read.
 It did something to you.
 You felt something move.

 ---